 Public art, theatre rentals, entertainment, and more.

 If you do not pay your property taxes, you will owe delinquent interest (1% per month) and will receive a delinquency notice in July.
-Any unpaid taxes will be advertised for sale in the local newspaper in October and will be sold if they are still not paid by the day before tax lien public auction.
+Any unpaid taxes will be advertised for sale in the local newspaper and will be sold if they are still not paid by the day before tax lien public auction.
 The real estate tax lien public auction of unpaid taxes is held in November.
 Each tax lien is equal to the amount of the unpaid taxes, interest, penalty, and fees (the tax lien face value).
 You will owe monthly redemption interest on the lien total.
 Redemption interest is based on the Federal Reserve discount rate as of September 1st plus 9%.